cairthenn/TwitchChatVideo/README.md

 Create a chat replay video for any Twitch vod.
 Currently, a build of the project is available [here](https://cairthenn.com/twitch/TwitchChatVideo.zip).

+Here's an example output at 300x300.
+YouTube stretches this to their player, so it's a bit blurry:
 [![Click to view an example](http://img.youtube.com/vi/Qa3bVrpRb1U/0.jpg)](http://www.youtube.com/watch?v=Qa3bVrpRb1U)

 This program requires .NET Framework Version 4.7.2.
 You may need to [install a newer version of .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework-runtime) before running it.